gabor-trainer/typescript-2025-09-29/labs/day-1/lab-0 Setting Up the Development Environment.md

     *   **Prettier is a Formatter:** Its only job is to enforce a consistent code *style*.
 It parses your code and re-prints it according to its strict rules, handling things like indentation, spacing, quote style, and line wrapping.
 It is concerned with how the code *looks*.
     *   **ESLint is a Linter:** Its job is to analyze code for *quality* and potential *bugs*.
 It catches programmatic errors like using a variable before it's defined, identifies anti-patterns, and flags code that doesn't follow best practices.
 It is concerned with how the code *works* and whether it's correct.

-3.  **What if `prettier` is not last in the `extends` array?**
+3.  **What if `eslintConfigPrettier` is not last in the array?**
-    The `extends` array works like a cascading stylesheet; each configuration overrides the previous one.
+    The configuration array is processed in order, with later configurations overriding earlier ones.
 The `eslint-config-prettier` package works by disabling ESLint's stylistic rules.
-If another configuration (like `standard-with-typescript`) comes *after* `prettier`, it will re-enable the very stylistic rules that `prettier` just turned off.
-This would lead to conflicts where Prettier formats the code one way, and ESLint then reports an error because it expects a different format. **`prettier` must always be last.**
+If another configuration (like `tseslint.configs.recommended`) came *after* `eslintConfigPrettier`, it would re-enable the very stylistic rules that `prettier` just turned off.
+This would lead to conflicts where Prettier formats the code one way, and ESLint then reports an error because it expects a different format. **`eslintConfigPrettier` must always be last.**

 4.  **Purpose of `.vscode/settings.json`?**
     This file allows you to define editor settings that are specific to the current project (workspace).
 By setting `"editor.formatOnSave": true` and the default formatter here, you ensure that every developer who opens this project in VS Code automatically gets the same consistent, auto-formatting behavior.
 If these settings were only in a developer's global user settings, you couldn't guarantee that a new team member would have the same setup.
 It makes the project's development experience self-contained and reproducible.